-This magnificent collection is displayed in a way that invites you to admire the skill and artistry that went into the creation of these diverse objects.
-Delicately carved headrests from Papua New Guinea in the form of birds and crocodiles and intricately painted masks from Indonesia vie for your attention.
-Look at and listen to giant wooden flutes from Papua New Guinea, displayed with an on-going recording.
-A selection of “magic stones” from the island nation of Vanuatu includes smooth abstract busts reminiscent of Brancusi sculptures.
-A fascinating collection of Australian aboriginal paintings segues into the Asian art section, and the journey continues into Africa, starting with embroidered silks from Morocco and heading south through magnificent geometric marriage cloths from Mali and wooden masks from the Ivory Coast.
-The Americas collection includes rare Nazca pottery and Inca textiles, as well as an intriguing assortment of North American works, like Haitian voodoo objects and Sioux beaded tunics, and a huge totem pole from British Columbia, Canada.
+This magnificent collection is displayed in a way that invites visitors to admire the skill and artistry that went into the creation of these diverse objects.
+Delicately carved headrests from Papua New Guinea in the form of birds and crocodiles vie for attention with intricately painted masks from Indonesia.
+There’s a selection of giant wooden flutes from Papua New Guinea, “magic stones” from the island nation of Vanuatu, Australian aboriginal paintings, an extensive Asian art section, and an African collection that includes embroidered silks from Morocco, geometric marriage cloths from Mali, and wooden masks from the Ivory Coast.
+The Americas collection includes rare Nazca pottery and Inca textiles, as well as an intriguing assortment of North American works, such as Haitian voodoo objects, Sioux beaded tunics, and a huge totem pole from British Columbia, Canada.
 Though some documentation is translated in English, audioguides (5€) are a big help for non-French speakers.